durovsky/rep/rep-I000X.rst

 Abstract
 ========

 This REP describes the draft version of ROS-PROFINET wrapper.
 It is relevant to anyone using ROS-Industrial system in which PROFINET communication is required.
-Essential information about motivation, software layer architecture, development requirements, design assumptions as well as details about Linux real-time extension are included.
+Essential information about motivation, software layer architecture, design assumptions as well as details about Siemens CP1616 and Linux real-time extension are included.

 Motivation
 ========